 An operating system is a suite of software programs, each of which is built to perform a certain task.

-The elements of the Linux operating system are as follows:
+The elements of the Linux Architecture are as follows:

 Several devices are linked to a system, including the CPU, RAM, sound cards, graphic cards, and so forth.
 In the device driver, a Kernel contains all of the data linked to all of the gadgets (without this Kernel, you won't be able to operate the devices).